Richard Dawkins: Awards and recognition

-Since 2003, the Atheist Alliance International has awarded a prize during its annual conference, honouring an outstanding atheist whose work has done the most to raise public awareness of atheism during that year; it is known as the Richard Dawkins Award, in honour of Dawkins's own efforts.
-In February 2010, Dawkins was named to the Freedom From Religion Foundation's Honorary Board of distinguished achievers.
+Since 2003 the Atheist Alliance International has awarded a prize during its annual conference, honouring an outstanding atheist whose work has done the most to raise public awareness of atheism during that year; it is known as the Richard Dawkins Award, in honour of Dawkins's own efforts.

+In February 2010 Dawkins was named to the Freedom From Religion Foundation's Honorary Board of distinguished achievers.
+In December 2024, Dawkins resigned from the board, along with Steven Pinker and Jerry Coyne, after the Foundation took down the article "Biology is not Bigotry" by Coyne which supported a biological, rather than a psychological, view of sex.

-In 2012, a Sri Lankan team of ichthyologists headed by Rohan Pethiyagoda named a new genus of freshwater fish, Dawkinsia, in Dawkins's honor.
+In 2012 a Sri Lankan team of ichthyologists headed by Rohan Pethiyagoda named a new genus of freshwater fish Dawkinsia in Dawkins's honour.
 (Members of this genus were formerly members of the genus Puntius).

+The novelist Ian McEwan credits The Selfish Gene with ushering in “a golden age of science writing.”
+He adds that “In the years since then, Dawkins' work might be seen as one extended invitation addressed to us non-scientists to enjoy science, to indulge ourselves at a feast of human ingenuity.
+Just as we can sit around the kitchen table and discuss operas, movies or novels without being composers, directors or novelists, so we can engage with this subject, one more sublime achievement of accumulated creativity.
+We can make it 'ours' just as we might the music of Bach or Bill Evans."

 Personal life

-Dawkins has been married three times and has a daughter.
-On 19 August 1967, Dawkins married ethologist Marian Stamp in the Protestant church in Annestown, County Waterford, Ireland; they divorced in 1984.
-On 1 June 1984, he married Eve Barham (1951–1999) in Oxford.
-They had a daughter, Juliet Emma Dawkins (born 1984, Oxford).
-Dawkins and Barham divorced.
-In 1992, he married actress Lalla Ward in Kensington and Chelsea, London.
-Dawkins met her through their mutual friend Douglas Adams, who had worked with her on the BBC's Doctor Who.
+Dawkins has been married four times and has a daughter.
+On 19 August 1967 Dawkins married the ethologist Marian Stamp in the Protestant church in Annestown, County Waterford, Ireland; they divorced in 1984.
+On 1 June 1984 he married Eve Barham (1951–1999) in Oxford.
+They had one daughter prior to their divorce.
+In 1992 he married the actress Lalla Ward in Kensington and Chelsea.
+Dawkins met her through their mutual friend Douglas Adams, who had worked with her on the BBC television series Doctor Who.
 Dawkins and Ward separated in 2016 and they later described the separation as "entirely amicable".
-He identifies as an atheist who is a "cultural Anglican," associated with the Church of England, and a "secular Christian".
+Dawkins is currently married to Jana Lenzová, an illustrator.

-On 6 February 2016, Dawkins suffered a minor haemorrhagic stroke while at home.
-Dawkins reported later that same year that he had almost completely recovered.
+On 6 February 2016 Dawkins suffered a minor haemorrhagic stroke while at home.
+He reported later that year that he had almost completely recovered.

-Dawkins was featured as the voice of Q42/Computer in the 2020 American thriller film Intersect.